Looking for the best serger sewing machine for your home sewing center?

 The adjustability is also great, as you can adjust it for different stitch widths as well as for the type of sewing fabric you’re using.
 In fact, it has a few different types of stitches you can use, which again adds to its versatility even more.

-However, this isn’t really a problem, but the fact that you’re told about this on page 57, which obviously isn’t where such an important piece of information should be.
+However, this isn’t really a problem, but the fact that you’re told about this on page 57, obviously isn’t where such an important piece of information should be.

 But it shouldn’t be a problem if you’re reading this, as you can also find how to oil a sewing machine here, and the steps would be more or less the same for this machine as well.